 The ‘Mighty’ Plank – One Exercise, Many Benefits – Here are 5 reasons to add it to your exercise routine.

-Also, to make your journey a fun one, why not start with a friend or a member of your family?
+Also, to make your journey a fun one, why not start with a friend or a family member?

-You can read more on nutrients here as well as a wellness routine that can help you on this journey here.
+You can read more about nutrients here, as well as a wellness routine that can help you on this journey here:

 Understanding ‘Micro’ and ‘Macro’ Nutrients – Getting to the ‘nut’ of the matter!